Vegan greek salads & adventures in Paxos Island!

-In august this year (2017), I went to the greek island Paxos with my sister and my mom for a week.
+In august this year (2017), I went to the Greek islands Paxos & Corfu with my sister and my mom for a week.

 We spent a really nice holiday and I'm very happy to share with you the beautiful landscape, beaches & turquoise waters that Paxos has to offer, with a few pictures throughout this blog post.